globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_DATA_MODEL.md

   ├── is generated from many source records
   └── may recommend Programs, Initiatives, or Activities

+Report Configuration
+  ├── defines scope, filters, grouping, audience, and output type └── may generate many Reports

 Report
-  ├── belongs to one Client
+  ├── belongs to one or more Clients
+  ├── references one Report Configuration
-  ├── references one Current Business State snapshot ├── references Consulting Intelligence
+  ├── may reference one Current Business State snapshot ├── references Consulting Intelligence
   └── references all material source records

+Communication Intelligence
+  ├── belongs to one generated Report
+  ├── references the Report Configuration
+  ├── references all material source records
+  └── produces audience-specific communication
 ```

 ---